microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 The server should be version 3.0.3 or higher, built Jan 24 2019 or later.
 The client should be built Feb 12 2019 or later.

+## Build the sample

+1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
+2. Open a PowerShell window.
+3. Change directory to the folder where you unzipped the samples, go to the **Samples/EdgeModules** subfolder, then the subfolder for this sample (**SerialWin32/CS**).
-## Build and Publish the Sample App
+3. Build and publish the sample using dotnet command line:

-Clone or download the sample repo.
-The first step from there is to publish it from a PowerShell command line, from the SerialWin32/CS directory.

 ```
 PS D:\Windows-iotcore-samples\Samples\EdgeModules\SerialWin32\CS> dotnet publish -r win-x64